gangofnuns/cloudposse-tour/README.md

 # [Atmos](https://github.com/cloudposse/atmos) - cloudposse's default wrapper

+The Atmos README.md has a great write up of how to use the wrapper tool, and how to build a series of components into a servicable infrastructure.
+It is missing one important piece, which is a few components in the components dir.
+Otherwise, it is complete.

+The Atmos README.md also walks through the framework in detail, starting with tools like Geodesic and the [GNU make](https://www.gnu.org/software/make/manual/make.html) based [Build Harness](https://github.com/cloudposse/build-harness).

+(RE: Build Harness -- IMHO we could use a quick tutorial in using the many nested Makefiles (make help), and modules under .build_harness/modules/.
+I will add this to the list.

 # [Variant2](https://github.com/mumoshu/variant2/) - the wrapper library

+IMHO, it would be useful to have a procedure for adding a small change to the Atmos wrapper, and pushing it live.

+Here is my best approximation:

 # The anatomy of a wrapper
 ## Atmos components